2019 United Kingdom wildfires

 2019 United Kingdom wildfires were a series of wildfires that began on 26 February 2019 and ended on 18 May 2019.
-The series of wildfires was considered unusual due to the fact that they took place early in the year.
+The series of wildfires was considered unusual because they took place early in the year.
 Areas affected by the wildfires in 2019 included those that had already been burnt by wildfires during the summer of 2018.
 The fires have created many air pollution problems for the UK.
 The causes of most of the fires have been attributed to much higher than average temperatures and drought conditions that have prevailed since the spring of 2018.
 There were 137 wildfires larger than 25 ha recorded in the United Kingdom in 2019.
 This beats the previous record of 79 from 2018.

 Background

 Wildfires are a common annual occurrence in the United Kingdom, though they are rarely serious and generally have a limited impact.
 According to the Forestry Commission, between 2009 and 2017 an average of 4600 ha of land was burned by wildfire incidents every year in England, with the majority covering less than 1 ha and only five exceeding an area greater than 1000 ha.
 With the exception of years featuring higher than average rainfall, wildfires in the United Kingdom typically occur in two spells between March and April and July and September, and are uncommon before spring.
 Controlled burns to manage the growth of heather are permitted in England and Scotland from October until mid-April.

 The United Kingdom had previously experienced a large number of wildfires in the summer 2018 following spells of high temperatures and low levels of precipitation in the preceding months.
 Other notable episodes of increased national wildfire activity have occurred with years of lower than average precipitation, such as in 1976, 2003, 2006, and 2011.